Using External Authentication or Authentication Bypass

 By default, Urchin authentication is performed when the Urchin Session Controller (session.cgi) calls the "auth" binary located in the "bin" directory of the Urchin Installation.
 This binary queries the configuration database and compares the username and password provided with that stored in the configuration.
 An exit code signifying either success or failure is returned to the Session Controller.
 The location of the authentication binary can be controlled with a configuration change.
 This modular design allows administrators to call an external authentication program instead of the default "auth" binary.

-Shown in the above diagram, this external authentication program could perform any desired authentication function including LDAP and other database calls.
-As long as the program is executable by the Urchin user and conforms to the input/output requirements, Urchin can be easily modified to use a different form of authentication.
+Shown in the above diagram, this external authentication program could perform any desired authentication function including "LDAP" and other database calls.
+As long as the program is executable by the same user that "urchinwebd" (Urchin's Apache web server) is running as and conforms to the input/output requirements, Urchin can be easily modified to use a different form of authentication.

 Specifying the Authentication Routine